Muv-Luv: Reception

 In 2003, Muv-Luv was number one in national PC sales following its release.
 The sequel, Muv-Luv Alternative, released in 2006, was number three in sales during the first half of 2006.

 Muv-Luv has received a median rating of 79 out of 100 on Erogamescape (EGS), while Muv-Luv Alternative has received a median rating of 93 out of 100, making it the third-highest rated visual novel on the website.
 On the Visual Novel Database (VNDB), Muv-Luv Alternative received an average rating of 9.13 (out of 10), making it the site's #1 visual novel by Bayesian ranking.

 The English-language release of Muv-Luv has a Metacritic score of 76/100 based on reviews from four critics.
 RPGFan writer Don Kim gave the game a mixed review, writing "although Extra is nothing more than a glorified character introduction (and a terrible one at that), the game went far beyond my expectations in Unlimited, making the mediocrity of Extra almost forgivable."

-Muv-Luv Alternatives English release has a Metacritic score of 83/100, based on reviews form six critics.
-Summarizing the series for DualShockers, Giuseppe Nelva wrote: "If you love strong storytelling, solid and realistic sci-fi, diverse and engaging characters, quite a bit of charming fanservice, and to be deeply engaged on the emotional level, you owe it to yourself to try the Muv-Luv trilogy out."
+Muv-Luv Alternative's English release has a Metacritic score of 83/100, based on reviews from six critics.

-According to the manga author Hajime Isayama, his hit manga series Attack on Titan was heavily inspired by Muv-Luv Alternative.
+According to the manga author Hajime Isayama, his hit manga series Attack on Titan was inspired by Muv-Luv Alternative.